classicrob/simply-jekyll/about.md

 I'm Rob Haisfield, CEO of [[Behavioral Product Strategy]] and [[Gamification]] consultancy [Influence Insights](https://www.influenceinsights.io/).
 I'm also a behavioral product strategist at startup studio [Spark Wave](https://www.sparkwave.tech/), where I do the same thing as I do in my consulting except I do it for portfolio companies.

-Generally speaking, this means that I read a lot of behavioral science papers, I play a lot of video games, and apply the principles of each to make products people love.
+Generally speaking, this means that study behavioral science / game design deeply in order to apply the principles of each to make products people love.
 This is all with the aim of enabling users to better accomplish their goals.
 I begin to discuss ideas related to this in my pages on [[User Involvement]] and [[Behavioral Product Strategy]].

 I got into this world out of a deep passion and curiosity for learning about why people do what they do.
 This feels to me as though one of the largest possible ways that I can [[Make an impact through portfolio effects]].